 Have regular check-ins with yourself or recruit a friend or teacher to hold you accountable.

-#4 Find a Support System
+4. Find a Support System

-Don’t be shy about asking for an accountability partner or study buddy.
+Nurses need support, too!
+Don’t be hesitant about asking for an accountability partner or a study buddy.

 You can even ask friends or family members who aren’t in nursing to regularly check in on you and motivate you to keep going strong.